Find a bug, get the bounty.

-Matomo Security Bug Bounty Program
+Matomo Security Bug Bounty Programme

 The bounty for valid critical security bugs is a $555 (US) cash reward.
-The bounty for non-critical bugs is $242 (US), paid via Paypal.
+The bounty for non-critical bugs is $242 (US), paid via PayPal.

 The bounty will be awarded for security bugs that meet the following criteria: